cultuurnet/udb3-search-docs/region.md

 This will return all events and places located in municipalities starting with "zo".
 For example Zonhoven, Zolder, ...

-The `regions` property is a cached list, so it may be slightly outdated, but it is faster than the `regionId` URL parameter.
+The `regions` property is a cached list, so it may be slightly outdated, but it is faster than the `regions` URL parameter.

 ## Available regions and their ids